Prescription Drug Abuse among Older Adults

 NIDA reports that in addition to the issues cited above (e.g., altered metabolism and mixing medications), older adults also have greater rates of disorders that require the use of addictive medications like benzodiazepines and painkillers, including:

-Unfortunately, older adults are rarely receptive to the idea that they are living with a substance use disorder or that treatment for that disorder is needed.
+Unfortunately, older adults may not be receptive to the idea that they are living with a substance use disorder, or that treatment for that disorder is needed.
 Like all people living in addiction, there is resistance to change that would impact their ability to continue using the substances.